blinton-sp/matrix-project/README.md

 This would enable scaling up and down servers based on thresholds for key metrics (e.g. CPU usage).
 It would also ensure maximum liveness anytime usage spikes.

 We would then [attach an Elastic Load Balancer to our EC2 Autoscaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/attach-load-balancer-asg.html) to the EC2 Autoscaling group.
-This will automate the process of routing traffic to the servers to the most optimal instances/availability zones that will in turn result in low latency for users/devices.
+This will automate the process of routing traffic to the most optimal instances/availability zones that will in turn result in low latency for users/devices.

 # Matrix Server Deployment Instructions